kroxylicious/kroxylicious/docs/README.md

 Welcome to the Kroxylicious documentation!

 This folder contains the source files for managing the Kroxylicious documentation.
-The documentation is written in [AsciiDoc][AsciiDoc] and provides content to help you understand and set up Kroxylicious proxies.
+The documentation is written in [AsciiDoc][AsciiDoc] and provides content to help you understand and set up Kroxylicious.
+US (global) English is used throughout.

 <!-- omit from toc -->
 ## Table of Contents